 There are a few brands available in Spain, but we love Chimbote the best (nope, this is not a paid article).
 I would say that it's not that difficult for us to find dulce de leche in our city.
 Not all supermarkets have them but yes, we can find them somewhere somehow.

-How about those who can’t find any in their cities and buying them online is like paying a price of a house 😀 .
-Well in this video I will show you the easiest way to make your homemade dulce de leche.
-It’s not exactly the same as the dulce de leche we buy, but it’s the closest that it gets to it in terms of taste and texture.
+How about those who can't find any in their cities and buying them online is like paying a price of a house.
+Well in the video below I will show you the easiest way to make your homemade dulce de leche.
+It's not exactly the same as the dulce de leche we buy, but it's the closest that it gets to it in terms of taste and texture.